This post may contain affiliate links. Please see our privacy policy.

-It's almost Thanksgiving, and you're thinking about what dish to bring to the family dinner.
-Sadly, you first remember a messy kitchen and cranky kids and feeling tired and cranky yourself after you finished making a complicated side dish to take to Thanksgiving dinner.
+It’s almost Thanksgiving, and you’re thinking about what dish to bring to the family dinner.
+Sadly, you first remember a messy kitchen, cranky kids, and feeling tired and cranky yourself after you finished making a complicated side dish to take to Thanksgiving dinner.

-You don't want a repeat of last year, so you're searching the internet for an easy side dish to make.
+You don’t want a repeat of last year, so you’re searching the internet for an easy side dish to make.
 Look no further!
-This will become a family favorite for holiday meals.
-And it's so easy to make you'll make corn pudding more than once a year.
+This corn pudding will become a family favorite for holiday meals.
+It’s a staple of my family’s holiday meals.
+And it’s so good that even kids enjoy it!
+This corn pudding recipe is so easy to make that you’ll definitely make it more than once a year.

 - It's made with simple ingredients you usually have on hand.

-- It's a delicious side dish that's great warm or at room temperature.
+- Corn pudding is a delicious side dish that’s great warm or at room temperature.

 - You can make it ahead and reheat it or let it come to room temperature.

-- Large eggs - If you use eggs that are a different size, it will change the texture of the corn casserole.
+- Large eggs—Using eggs of a different size will change the texture of the corn casserole.

-- Unsalted butter - If you have only salted butter on hand, just leave the salt called for out of the recipe.
+- Unsalted butter—If you have only salted butter on hand, just leave the salt called for out of the corn pudding recipe.

 - Granulated sugar adds a little sweetness to the dish.

-- Always include one item you know your more selective eaters will eat.
-This helps them know they can "make do" and will reduce their and your stress.
+- Always include one item you know your picky eater will eat.
+This helps them know they can “make do” and will reduce their and your stress.

-- To increase acceptance of new foods, make the corn pudding (and other holiday foods) at other times of the year.
+- Another of our tips for picky eaters to help increase acceptance of new foods is to make the corn pudding (and other holiday foods) at other times of the year.

 Yes, just thaw the corn before adding it to the egg mixture.

 Yes.
 After baking it, allow it to cool completely.
-Cover it with plastic wrap and then cover it with aluminum foil and freeze.
-All it to thaw overnight in the refrigerator and then either reheat it in the oven or allow it to come to room temperature before serving.
+Cover it with plastic wrap and aluminum foil and freeze.
+Thaw overnight in the refrigerator, and then either reheat it in the oven or allow it to come to room temperature before serving.

-Remove the plastic wrap from under the aluminum foil and then reheat it in a 350F over for about 30 minutes.
+Remove the plastic wrap from under the aluminum foil and then reheat it in a 350F oven for about 30 minutes.

 When I was a child, each summer, we would load up the wood-paneled station wagon and head west.
 We drove from Raleigh, North Carolina to Moreland, Kentucky where my mother’s aunt lived.
 She lived on a big farm and I remember climbing the willow trees and playing in the corn fields.